unknowndude1242/words-letters-counter/README.md

-# grammar-tool
+# word and letters counter
-simple and easy grammar tool that can count total characters and words or specefic characters and words
+simple and easy tool that count total words and characters , specefic words and character